tillgrallert/slides/2017-Oxford/dangerous-classes_presentation-notes.md

 During these food riots, large groups of poor men and women gathered at central squares and in front of the authorities in demand for *equitable distribution* and *fair access* to *available bread*.
 Starting with an observable absence of direct causal relations between food prices and food riots and only rare instances of looting, which did not commonly target foodstores, I argue that food riots were neither particularly riotous nor predominantly concerned with food.
 Instead, the demand for *bread* had a symbolic value and was part of a relatively stable "repertoire of contention" that protestors could resort to in negotations over political legitimacy *within* the existing political order as based in the provision *just rule* and the *safety of life*.

-### definitions

-- Following Charles Tilly's work, I define *food riots* as contentious collective action: a group of people assemble in a public place and raise the demand of lower food prices vis-à-vis another group of people.
-All case studies in this research project <!-- must --> conform to this basic definition of a specific *form* of action as well as a specific contentious *claim*.
-Based on empirical case studies I argue that such food riots form a *repertoire of contention* or "a limited set of routines that are learned, shared, and acted out through a relatively deliberate process of choice".
-- From this definition follows that food *riots* were neither particularly nor even necessarily riotous or violent.

 ## 1.1 Outline of today's paper

 1. Introduction and story telling
-    1. Report on a food riot in Hama, 1910
-    2. first observations
 2. Research question(s) and methodology
 3. Empirical results and argument
 4. Food riots as a repertoire of contention